Phys09/sigmatech-final/doc/sprint0/process.md

 Our team worked together well for sprint 0.

 We made decisions by voting on them as a group.
-The team was not organized into roles, everyone operates as a full-stack developer that can take any item off the backlog.
+The team was organized into frontend/backend/database roles and each role performmed relevant tasks from the backlog until the end of the sprint, where roles could then be reassigned.

 User stories are prioritized based on a point value assigned to each story.
 TODO - assign point values